BenCampbellNelson/MyWebsite/README.md

     -User accounts

-        I'd like to have functioning user accounts that users can log in with and keep track of their scores
+        I'd like to have functioning user accounts that users can log in with and keep track of their scores.
+I need to get a better understanding of user accounts and creating my own API's in intro app dev before I can begin that sort of thing.

     -More games